larsreed/testdata/README.md

     package no.mesan.testdatagen.generators.sample

-    import no.mesan.testdatagen.aggreg.{FieldConcatenator, SequenceOf, SomeNulls, TextWrapper, UniqueWithFallback, WeightedGenerator}
+    // Copyright (C) 2014 Lars Reed -- GNU GPL 2.0 -- see LICENSE.txt

+    import no.mesan.testdatagen.aggreg.SequenceOf
+    import no.mesan.testdatagen.dsl.DslLikeSyntax
     import no.mesan.testdatagen.generators.misc.Names
-    import no.mesan.testdatagen.generators.norway.{Adresser, Fnr, NorskeNavn, Poststeder, RareNavn}
-    import no.mesan.testdatagen.generators.{Dates, Doubles, Fixed, FromList, Ints}
+    import no.mesan.testdatagen.generators.{Dates, FromList}
-    import no.mesan.testdatagen.recordgen.{ToFile, ToSql}
+    import no.mesan.testdatagen.recordgen.ToSql

     import scala.language.postfixOps

-    object LongerSample extends App {
+    object LongerSample extends App with DslLikeSyntax {
-      // These are the total of numbers we will generate for the different categories val recordsBase= 100
+      // These are the total number of records we will generate for the different categories val recordsBase= 100
       val orderFact= 2
       val productFact= 3